jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 Digital **Phase Shift Keying** (PSK) came from looking at analog phase modulation systems with a fresh set of eyes.
 In phase modulation, information is encoded in the phase of a high frequency carrier signal using specially designed circuits.

+Modern PSK modulation is very different.
+Most of the modem design work involves writing programs and algorithms that produce sequences of discrete-time digitial samples.
+Converting these samples to a well-behaved analog signal is almost an after thought.
+Digital-to-analog conversion hardware is widely available, cheap, and pretty easy to use.

+You can be a communications engineer without knowing anything about circuit design.
+It's not a great idea, but it's possible.

-Modern PSK is very different.
-Rather than spend lots of time designing custom circuitry, most of the modem design is done programmatically in complex integrated circuits.
-As a result, these systems tend to consume more power, but have the benefit of being extremely flexible.
+As a result, these systems tend to consume more power, but have the benefit of being extremely flexible and precise.

-In this post, we're going to develop the first stages of building a PSK simulation.
-Like the engineers from the past, we're going to start with analog systems.
+In this post, we're going to develop the first stages of a PSK simulation.
+Like the engineers from the past, we'll start the process by looking at phase modulation.

 ## Phase Modulation